azavea/raster-vision-examples/README.md

 ### ⚠️ PyTorch vs. Tensorflow Backends

-Raster Vision is in the process of switching from Tensorflow to PyTorch-based backends.
-Currently, there is support for chip classification, semantic segmentation, and object detection using Tensorflow, and chip classification, and semantic segmentation using PyTorch.
-We do not plan to maintain the Tensorflow backends, and they may be removed in the future, so we suggest starting to use the PyTorch ones.

-The examples in this repo default to using PyTorch backends, except for the object detection examples.
-In addition, for two of the examples ([examples.potsdam.semantic_segmentation](examples/potsdam/semantic_segmentation.py) and [examples.spacenet.rio.chip_classification](examples/spacenet/rio/chip_classification.py)), there is a `use_tf` option which allows running it using a Tensorflow backend.
+We have recently added a set of PyTorch-based backends to Raster Vision.
+The existing Tensorflow-based backends are still there, but we do not plan on maintaining them, so we suggest starting to use the PyTorch ones.
+The examples in this repo default to using the PyTorch backends.
+However, for three of the examples there is a `use_tf` option which allows running it using a Tensorflow backend: [examples.cowc.object_detection](examples/potsdam/object_detection.py), [examples.potsdam.semantic_segmentation](examples/potsdam/semantic_segmentation.py), and [examples.spacenet.rio.chip_classification](examples/spacenet/rio/chip_classification.py).

 ### Docker
 You'll need `docker` (preferably version 18 or above) installed.
 After cloning this repo, to build the Docker images, run the following command: